alackles/CMSC-270-ST-23/_pages/notes/03/pointers.md

 double example = 4.1;
 double value = example; // this is fine double * address = &example;
-double addrvalue = *address; // note that neither * or & appears on the left, because that is the type
+double addrvalue = *address; // note that neither * or & appears on the left, because the value's type is double
 ```

 The dereference operator can be read as "the value pointed to by", just like the address-of operator can be read as "the address of".

 # Exercises
 ## Operator Precedence

 Order the following operations by precedence.
 Do this by playing around in a C++ program!
 Try different operation test cases by assigning different values to your variables and see what the result is by printing.